the-method/podcast/010102_Your_Number_Ones/README.md

 # Your Number Ones

-In this episode, we ask scientists and science-lovers to give us their Number Ones:
-* What is the **number one issue** in science today?
+In our second episode, we ask scientists and science-lovers to give us their Number Ones!
+What are the Number One issues and innovations in science?
-* What is the **number one exciting innovation** in science today?

 ## Contributing
 As an open source podcast, **our listeners are also our content contributors**.
-After reviewing [CONTRIBUTING.md](CONTRIBUTING.md), call us and let us know your number one issue and innovation in science:
+After reviewing [CONTRIBUTING.md](CONTRIBUTING.md), make your contribution:

+* What do you think is **number one issue** in science today?
+* What do you think is **number one exciting innovation** in science today?

+Leave your message in one of three ways:

 * Join The Method [WhatsApp Group](https://chat.whatsapp.com/KyvDv4sqc3cHP4enDydZI1) and leave a voice note OR
 * Leave a voicemail with your contribution at **(929) 367-7330** OR